pepa65/verifall/SECURITY.md

-# TPM-FIDO Security Hardening Guide
+# VerifidoD Security Hardening Guide

-This document provides a comprehensive security assessment and hardening recommendations for the TPM-FIDO application.
+This document provides a comprehensive security assessment and hardening recommendations for the VerifidoD application.
 The recommendations focus on ensuring that authentication always requires both TPM and fingerprint verification without fallback mechanisms.

 ## IMPLEMENTED SECURITY FIXES